 - Oral health is an important aspect of our life.
-A well maintained hygienic mouth leads to clean teeth, pleasant smell and a debris free mouth.
+A well-maintained hygienic mouth leads to clean teeth, a pleasant smell, and a debris-free mouth.

-- Tartar, dental plaque, dental caries and periodontal diseases are few “culprits” which we fight to protect our mouth against.
+- Tartar, dental plaque, dental caries, and periodontal diseases are a few “culprits” which we fight to protect our mouth against.

 - “It’s not difficult to take care of your oral health, you only need to be more concerned and cautious about your dental hygiene”.

 METHODS TO PROTECT GUMS & TEETH :

 We all know the significance of a well-nurtured oral cavity.
 Right from the beginning of the day, till we go to sleep, we come across so many people.
 The first thing we need to have on our side is a bright smile and a clean oral cavity.

 - Maintaining teeth not only means brushing your teeth but also flossing, getting minor cavities fixed, and gargling after having your food.

 - Apart from teeth, gums are also very important as it is said “An unhealthy soft tissue can make a big issue”.